cloudogu/gitops-playground/docs/Applications.md

 It is exposed via ingress, e.g. http://grafana.localhost.
 Prometheus is not exposed by default.

 In addition, argocd-notifications is set up.
-Applications deployed with Argo CD now will alert via email to mailhog the sync status failed, for example.
+Applications deployed with Argo CD now will alert via email. the sync status failed, for example.

 **Note that this only works with Argo CD so far**